Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ## **Dashboards**

 In addition to choosing the right chart type, it's important to consider the layout of your dashboard.
 Dashboards can better help communicate a story rather than one complex chart.
 Dashboards are a collection of multiple separate charts on a screen.
-For detailed documentation on dashboards, view the `Data visualization design specs`.
+For detailed documentation on dashboards, view the [design specs](https://xd.adobe.com/view/41b99309-6276-4988-95d6-adbff614ab54-14ea/screen/8e52046c-7e3c-432d-a9ff-7d6447e9ec93).

 ![dashboard](/images/dashboard.svg "dashboard")